Mama Shakira

 Colorado

 Now Mama Shakira can live the rest of her life in peace at a sanctuary where nobody will touch her, or force her to do anything, and the only thing we ask is that she remains as healthy and happy as she can for as long as she can.
 She truly has an inspiring story of heartbreak and hope, that touches visitors of the refuge every day.
 And we are pleased to mention, that nothing like this can easily happen again.
 Thanks to The Big Cat Public Safety Act, exploitation like what Mama, her cubs, and Bosco went through is federally illegal.
-And it’s thanks to visitors of the refuge, and people like you, reading this article, that changes like that can be made.
+Visitors of the refuge and readers like you help make changes like this possible.

 Recent Posts